yegor256/blog/_drafts/takes-architecture.md

 $ java -Dfile.encoding=UTF-8 -cp ./target/foo.jar:./target/deps/* foo.Entry --port=8080
 {% endhighlight %}

-The application is ready and you can deploy it to, say, Heroku.
-Just create `Procfile` file in the root of the repository and push the repo to Heroku.
-This is how `Procfile` should look like:
+The application is ready, and you can deploy it to, say, Heroku.
+Just create a `Procfile` file in the root of the repository and push the repo to Heroku.
+This is what `Procfile` should look like:

 {% highlight text %}
 web: java -Dfile.encoding=UTF-8 -cp target/foo.jar:target/deps/* foo.Entry --port=${PORT}